Russolves/Computer-Vision-ResNet-Object-Detector/README.md

 This neural network architecture also utilizes bounding boxes, which are used to identify the dominant object of the image and make a prediction based on that dominant object.
 This can be seen throughout the code under the variable "bbox".

 #Resnet Architecture
-the ResNet architecture consists of several layers, including:
+The architecture of the Resnet consists of several layers, including:

 Convolutional layers: These layers apply a convolution operation to the input data, which involves sliding a set of filters over the data and computing dot products between the filter values and the input values.
 The output of a convolutional layer is a set of feature maps that capture different aspects of the input data.